World Creativity & Innovation Day: Where a Creative Path Can Take You in Life

 My most creative pieces of work are probably the simplest of ones.
-One of my designs, the Tabluka Table was born with a need for a simple table that I could have to the specifications I wanted, and not what were dictated to me by other manufacturers.
-The creativity within this piece is quite simply how it is constructed without any tools or fixings and then able to be disassembled and used over and over again, reducing the need for waste and repurchasing.
+One of my designs, the Tabluka Table, was born from a need for a simple table that I could have to the exact specifications I wanted, and not ones which were dictated to me by other manufacturers.
+The creativity within this piece is quite simply how it can be constructed without any tools or fixings, and then can be disassembled and used over and over again, reducing the need for waste and repurchasing.

 - What is great about BA (Hons) Product Design ?

-You can find out more about what the BA (Hons) Product Design course has to offer here.
+Feeling creative and innovative?
+Explore the course page, to find out more about what our BA (Hons) Product Design course has to offer.